orbitalchicken/Roadmap/New.md

   - Firefox bookmarks don’t use the folder color picked in the Cinnamon theme setting.
   - slideshow: old screenshots, still using mint-x.
   - mint-y-icons: yellow folders missing.
-  - mint-y-dark (and dark variants of light themes): xed right margin is barely visible, current line highlighting is grey on top of grey.
   - provide network/sound panel icons
   - filesystem icon looks like an ipod (in thunar, when small enough)
   - In the file-manager the number of emblems has been reduced.
 It takes some effort to create extra ones.
 It would be great to have an application that automates this process (Else you have to use gimp and put the result with the right name in the proper folder).